 The first is familiar to those who travel State Road 49, south of Kouts.
 The Indiana Department of Highways built the bridge in 1941.
 Painted bright turquoise, with only an inventory number for identification, Indiana State Highway Bridge Number 49-37-1938B is an eye-catching surprise for travelers.
 One of the last of its kind to be built, the span is an engineering treat for bridge enthusiasts – nine Parker trusses totaling 200 feet.

-Four miles downstream, Dunn’s Bridge remains the subject of enduring local legend.
+Four miles upstream, Dunn’s Bridge remains the subject of enduring local legend.
 Popular lore tells differing stories of the bridge’s origins, though both begin at the 1893 Chicago World’s Columbian Exhibition.
 According to some accounts, the bridge was built from steel salvaged from the fair when thousands of the fair’s temporary buildings were dismantled.

 Another favorite story takes the steel on a detour to St. Louis before arriving in Indiana.
 George Washington Ferris Jr.’s 264-foot tall Ferris wheel inspired awe at the 1893 expo.
 At the conclusion of the Chicago fair, workers deconstructed the Ferris wheel, and — after a series of moves — it was eventually reconstructed in St. Louis for the 1904 World’s Fair.
 Two years later, the Chicago Tribune reported a salvage crew in St. Louis blew up the wheel and hauled off the remains after it had become a white elephant.
 Legend has it a segment of the wheel survived the blast and made to Porter County, where it was repurposed as the bridge.